-This article provides answers to common questions about Customer-Managed Encryption Keys (CMEK).
+This page provides answers to frequently-asked questions (FAQs) about Customer-Managed Encryption Keys (CMEK).

 If we don’t enable CMEK for our CockroachDB Dedicated clusters, are those encrypted in some manner by default?

 Yes, the CockroachDB Dedicated clusters are encrypted by default by the way of encrypting the cloud disks used to store the data, using cloud provider managed keys.

 What steps should I take before enabling CMEK for a cluster?

 CMEK can be enabled only on a private cluster.
 Refer to Create Private Clusters.

 Can we enable CMEK for an existing cluster that wasn't created as a private cluster?

 An existing cluster cannot be migrated to a private cluster.
 Contact your account team for advice about how to migrate or restore your existing cluster's data to a new private cluster.